MichaelCurrin/open-air/README.md

 ### Libraries

 - [Jekyll](https://jekyllrb.com/) - To build the static site.
 No Jekyll templating or themes are used though.
-- Bootstrap - To style the table (using [classes](https://getbootstrap.com/docs/4.3/content/tables/)) and give the overall page a style.
+- Bootstrap - To style the table (using [table classes](https://getbootstrap.com/docs/4.3/content/tables/)) and give the overall page a style.
 - JQuery - To handle remote JSON data.
 - Mustache JS - To create a table using template and data.